 In the image above, you can see the pincher-type hand grip and the slap and stretch mentioned in steps 2, 3, and 4 above.

-In the image above you can see the quick fold over after the slap and stretch.
-This motion folds the dough back into a tight little package, which is then picked up again at the right side with the pincher grip, repeating the process.
+In the image above, you can see the quick fold over after the slap and stretch.
+This motion folds the dough into a tight little package, picked up again at the right side with the pincher grip, repeating the process.

 Continue each step in this process, over and over, until the dough is sufficiently strengthened for the target number of stretch and folds you intend to do during bulk fermentation.
 For example, I typically slap and fold until the dough smooths out, stops sticking to the counter as much as the beginning of the process, and generally starts to hold its shape on the counter without any excessively shaggy sections.
 This would mean I'd still need 1-3 sets of stretch and folds during bulk to finish strengthening the dough for my typical doughs.

 You can see the dough is smooth in the image above, not nearly as shaggy as the images above, and holds itself well on the counter.
 At this point, I'll proceed with bulk fermentation.

-This is highly dependent on the dough (the flour itself and the hydration) you're working with and your effectiveness in the technique, but a good rule for me is somewhere around 3-6 minutes to yield a dough that usually requires 1-3 sets of stretch and folds during bulk to finish strengthening.
+This is highly dependent on the dough (the flour itself and the hydration) you're working with, and your effectiveness in the technique, but a good rule for me is somewhere around 3-6 minutes to yield a dough that usually requires 1-3 sets of stretch and folds during bulk to finish strengthening.
 Note that I'm quite vigorous during this process and give the dough a strong stretch at each step; if you're more gentle, you might require a longer total kneading time.